 Purchase ready-to-use PEEK Flow Moderators

 DURECT Corporation provides ETO sterilized PEEK tubing, cut to the appropriate length required for every available pump model, and packaged in quantities of 10 per bag.
-These are suitable replacements Flow Moderators for MRI applications.
+These are suitable replacements for flow moderators for MRI applications.

 The PEEK flow moderator can be connected to catheter tubing to achieve targeted delivery, or it can be glued into the polyethylene cap of the original flow moderator for systemic administration.
 Refer to the procedure listed below for more detail.